 There are, essentially, two issues to deal with: consent and money.
 For most people, knowing if and how their tissues are being used in research is a far bigger issue than profiting from them.
 Yet when this book went to press, storing blood and tissues for research did not legally require informed consent, because the law governing such things doesn’t generally apply to tissue research p.
 317.

-in 2006.
+Her afterward and the specific themes emphasized mirror closely a 7,500 word feature that Skloot published at the New York Times Magazine in 2006.
 The feature, subtitled “The Tissue Industrial Complex,” is noteworthy for not mentioning the Henrietta Lacks case, but instead foregrounding at the opening of the article the growth in tissue storage and a corresponding lack of clear regulatory and governing arrangements.
 Yet in defining more broadly the problem, Lacks again leads readers back to informed consent as the solution.
 The apparent implication is that as long as informed consent is satisfied, then other questions such as donor control become secondary.
 Consider a leading example from the article, in which she discusses two major historic cases:

 “The difference between Ted Slavin and John Moore wasn’t that Slavin owned his tissues and Moore didn’t . . .
 The difference was information.
 Someone told Slavin that his tissues were special and that scientists might want them.
 So he was able to control his tissues by establishing his terms before anything left his body.
 In other words, he was informed, and he gave consent.
 In the end, the question isn’t whether people have the ability to control their tissues; it is how much science should be obligated (ethically and legally) to put them in a position to do so”.

 To date, even among academics, there has been limited in-depth analysis of the book’s substantive treatment of the ethical and policy questions related to tissue research, donation, and biobanks.
 An exception is an 18 June 2012 review essay that appeared at the conservative journal The New Atlantis.
-Writer Ari N. Schulman critiques efforts to allow the market to govern decisions about research, and warns that Skloot’s emphasis may lead others to view informed consent as a “panacea” for a range of unaddressed ethical problems
+Writer Ari N. Schulman critiques efforts to allow the market to govern decisions about research, and warns that Skloot’s emphasis may lead others to view informed consent as a “panacea” for a range of unaddressed ethical problems.

 In addition, there has yet to be a systematic analysis of how Skloot’s book has been discussed in media reviews, coverage, and commentary.
 Given the importance of the media to how the broader public understands the nature of bioethics and biobanks specifically, along with the special role that best-selling science books can play in reaching wider audiences, the purpose of this study is therefore to systematically evaluate the ethical themes emphasized in the media coverage generated by the book.